 By the time you retire, it can be a good idea to have between 9 and 11 times your salary in retirement savings.
 These aren’t hard-and-fast rules, and experts disagree about how much to save by 30, 35, 40, 45, 50, 55, 60, 65 and beyond.

 Conventional wisdom has been that saving between 10 and 15 percent of your salary each year will get you on your way to a comfortable retirement so long as you choose a low-fee investment vehicle that consistently earns inflation-beating returns.
-Talking to an expert (like a financial advisor) can help you set and meet your specific retirement goal.
+Talking to an expert, like a financial advisor that matches your goals, can help you set and execute a retirement plan.

 So why don’t Americans’ average retirement savings match up to what experts say we should have?
 There are two very good reasons.
 One is that our brains have a hard time giving up present reward for future reward, especially when that future is decades away.
 Saving is tough.
 We can’t picture ourselves choosing between food and prescription drugs in our old age but we can picture what we’d do with our paychecks in the here and now.